Oftatkofta/cellocity/readme.md

 # Cellocity

 Cellocity is a python package that allows the user to perform Optical Flow and PIV analysis on microscopy data.
-It is intended to be helpful in both the exploratory and in the data acquisition phases of a cell dynamics project.
-In the exploratory phase, several different algorithms, settings, and preprocessing steps can be evaluated.
-In the data acquisition phase a pre-determined pipeline can be "hard coded" into a GUI-based application that requires little expertise to utilize.
+It is intended to be helpful in both the exploratory and in the data acquisition phases of a cell layer dynamics project.
+In the exploratory phase, several different algorithms, settings, and preprocessing functions can be evaluated.
+In the acquisition phase, a pipeline can be "hard coded" for processing of multiple data sets through a pre-determined series of steps.

 ## Velocity and vector analysis of microscopy data